 The Snapper throws snow up to around 20 feet, and its 12-inch clearing width means it’s ideal for medium-sized driveways, decked areas or patios where you can expect light to moderate snowfall.

-- Read the review: Snapper XD 82-Volt MAX
+- Read our Snapper XD 82-Volt MAX review

 Rest assured that if you have hellish winters, this machine will make light work of clearing snow.
 It’ll plow through all kinds of snow conditions – from crisp, fluffy coverage to the heavy, wet piles you’ll end up break your back shifting if you attempt it with a shovel.